d-khan/java/Java basics/lab_sorting.md

 1. Draw a flowchart of your thought process.
 I found this [online flowchart website](http://www.draw.io) very useful.
 However, you can use any application of your choice.
 (2 marks)
 2. Explain why you selected a particular sorting algorithm.
 (1 mark)
 3. What were your challenges in performing the lab (from design to the implementation phases)?
 (1 mark)
 4. Create a video explaining how the code works.
-The video should show your face on one side of the screen (preferably the top or bottom right of the screen).
+The video should show your face on one side of the screen preferably the top or bottom right of the screen.
+(1 mark)
 5. Upload the working code.
-(6 marks)
+(5 marks)

 ## How to submit it?
 Upload your work to your Github account and share the link on Canvas.